Brand Identity in Corporate Restrooms: How Fixtures Reflect Workplace Culture and Design Value

 Power Strategy

-Decisions regarding hard-wired low-voltage power, line-voltage transformers, or long-life battery modules provide the twin aspects of maintenance demand and access requirements.
-Hard-wired systems do support continuous communication and reduce battery waste; however, they require early coordination with electrical layouts and access panels.
+Decisions about hard-wired low-voltage power, transformers, or long-life battery modules define both maintenance demand and access requirements.
+Hard-wired systems reduce battery waste and support continuous communication, but require early coordination with electrical layouts and access panels.

 Communication protocols